Seniatical/Mecha-Karen/README.md

-    ALT_TOKEN = "Optional feature to run an alt instead of your main acc - change IS_MAIN to false" API_TOKEN = "API Token for the mecha karen API - https://api.mechakaren.xyz" OPEN_WEATHER_API_KEY = "Your api key for open-weather"
+    ALT_TOKEN = "Optional feature to run an alt instead of your main acc - change IS_MAIN to false" API_TOKEN = "API Token for the mecha karen API - https://api.mechakaren.xyz" OPEN_WEATHER_API_KEY = "Your api key for open-weather" PEXEL_API_TOKEN = "your api token for the pexel api"

     LAVALINK_SERVER_IP = "Lavalink server ip"
     LAVALINK_SERVER_PORT = Lavalink-server-port